-Bottled water is healthier than tap – My boyfriend mentioned that many health conscious people he’s met act like bottled water is so much healthier than tap; as if good health and bottled water go hand-in-hand.
+Bottled water is healthier than tap – My friend mentioned that many health conscious people he’s met act like bottled water is so much healthier than tap, as if good health and bottled water go hand-in-hand.
 That’s so wrong.
 Not only is most bottled water NO different from tap water, but with bottled water you’ve got chemicals in the water due to the plastic bottle AND a seriously trashed planet too (only about 27% of all plastic water bottles get recycled).
 Tap water is very safe in most cases, and if not a simple water filter can ease your mind.

 You don’t like that slight chlorine taste in tap water – Leave your water sitting in a container for a couple of days, and the chlorine taste will be eliminated.